zadarastorage/zadara-examples/k8s/rke2/README.md

       service.beta.kubernetes.io/aws-load-balancer-type: external
       service.beta.kubernetes.io/aws-load-balancer-scheme: internet-facing
   ```
+* Remember that in order to create an internet-facing ingress you will have to set the `alb.ingress.kubernetes.io/scheme` annotation to `internet-facing` (as the default value is `internal`) on the ingress level

-  The AWS Load Balancer Controller documentation, including specific annotations can be found here:
+  The full AWS Load Balancer Controller documentation, including specific annotations can be found here:
   * [Ingress](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/ingress/annotations)
   * [Service](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations)